josieisnotarat/webappdev1site/README.md

 ## ⚠️ Notice

 > **Database functionality may be limited or non-functional in this backup.**
 > This project originally relied on a MySQL database managed by my school’s IT infrastructure.
+Remaining code referring to this database may be nonworking or incomplete.
+As a matter of fact, a majority of it has been purposefully removed to maintain security.
+>
-If you'd like to restore full functionality, you’ll need to:
+> If you'd like to restore full functionality, you’ll need to:
 >
 > - Set up a local or remote MySQL server
 > - Create the required database and tables (schema not included unless otherwise documented)